GustaveHerve/EpitaOCR/README.md

 OCR project of 4D Generates.

-## I - Rotating an image
+## I - Compiling
-Execute `make rotation` to create the rotation binary
+Execute `make` to create the `sudoku` binary in bin folder.

-## II - Grill Detection + Image processing
+## II - Executing
-Execute `make` to create the debug binary

-For grid saving to work, a folder named "temp/" needs to exist
+Simply use `./sudoku` in the bin folder, you must be in the bin folder for it to work correctly.

 # III - Neural networks

 XOr: make in Xor folder
 ./main

-Digit AI: make in Digit_Rec
-./main

-# IV - GUI
-make in GUI folder
+Digit Recognition:
+You can try the digit recognition in standalone by executing `make` in the Digit_Reco folder.